 A building owner might have trouble finding replacement material decades later.
 For tile products, trends come and go so it may be hard to find the right size or the right product if it is discontinued.
 Even with terrazzo tile, it requires a manufacturer time to review the existing design, manufacture the tile which could take weeks or months, and shipped for a contractor to install the product again.
 For epoxy terrazzo, it is a completely hassle-free flooring system.
 Even in rare cases when an epoxy terrazzo floor reveals a crack in the surface, terrazzo can be patched easily with a matching epoxy color and aggregates.
 This is installed at only a fraction of the cost of the initial installation.
 Concord Terrazzo Company representatives always recommend architects and designers to contact them to discuss terrazzo solutions for commercial projects over 1,000 square feet.
 We help educate the client on the technical aspects of the terrazzo floor, reviewing performance and budget-friendly options to help architects and designers make better decisions for their projects.

 With more awareness of the environmental impact of building material selection, terrazzo is widely used in today’s airports, schools, hospitals, and other commercial buildings.
-That is because green building programs reinforce the use of building material that lasts or conserve resources.
+That is because green building programs reinforce the use of building materials that lasts or conserve resources.

 When looking back at the history of terrazzo, terrazzo is often regarded as the original “green” flooring system.
 Venetian marble workers would take marble scraps and reuse them to install inexpensive flooring for their terraces.
 As it evolved through the years, terrazzo is known for its durability, low maintenance, and design features.
 But ultimately it lasts forever.
 No energy is used to replace or remove the surface.